What are Cluster Headaches?

 Mixed Headache-Migraine Types

 There are over 300 sources of headache, and cluster headaches are reasonably uncommon.
-Unless your symptoms identify you as a likely cluster headache sufferer, it is more likely that you are suffering from another problem or migraine source.
+Unless your symptoms identify you as a likely cluster headache sufferer, you are more likely to suffer from another problem or migraine source.

 You may also be suffering from a mixed or multi-source headache.